bradgwest/paap/paper.md

 <!-- contributions to the field -->

 The widespread digitization of fine art over the past two decades has coincided with large advances in computational image analysis.
-As digitized museum and gallery collections move onto the internet, millions of pieces of art have been made available for view at the click of the button [cite google thing].
-A proliferation of researchers have sought to analyze these digital collections, contributing methods that excel in a wide variety of analysis tasks from classification problems (genre, style, artist, historical period) [Ceternic, 2018], to visual relationships between paintings [Garcia, 2019].
+As museum and gallery collections move onto the internet, millions of artworks have been made available for view at the click of a mouse [cite google thing].
+A proliferation of researchers have sought to analyze these digital collections, contributing methods that excel in a wide variety of computer vision tasks from classification problems (genre, style, artist, historical period) [Ceternic, 2018], to visual relationships between paintings [Garcia, 2019].